sformic/sologourmet/README.md

 # Explaining why gourmet cousine

 - Because cooking can be an art.
-- A necessity (nutrition of our body) becomes art
+- A necessity (nutrition of our body) becomes art.